septi0/usbackup/README.md

 ## Description

-**UsBackup** is a backup software that allows files and configs to be backed up in pull mode (via ssh).
+**UsBackup** is a backup software that allows files, datasets, vms, configs to be backed up in pull mode (via ssh).
 It is designed to run as a background process and to be as simple as possible.

-It features a simple configuration file that allows you to configure different snapshots, snapshot levels, the backup sources and the backup destinations.
-It also features a simple reporting system that can send email or slack reports after the backup is finished either globally or for each snapshot.
+It features a simple configuration file that allows you to configure different hosts, hosts jobs, the backup sources and the backup destinations.
+It also features a simple reporting system that can send reports via various handlers after the backup is finished.

 Files can be backed up from local storage or from remote storage, also they can be backed up using incremental, full or archive mode.
 (The first one being the most efficient in terms of space and time)